مجله حقوقی بین المللی

 چکیده

 In June 2025, Israeli airstrikes on Evin Prison in Tehran killed more than 80 civilians, including detainees, staff, and visiting family members.
 The attack provoked strong international condemnation, notably from France, due to its civilian toll and the absence of a credible military justification.
-This article examines the strike's legality under international humanitarian law (IHL), with particular emphasis on the principles of distinction and proportionality as codified in Additional Protocol I to the Geneva Conventions.
+The present article examines the strike's legality under international humanitarian law (IHL), with particular emphasis on the principles of distinction and proportionality as codified in Additional Protocol I to the Geneva Conventions.
 Using a descriptive-analytical approach, this paper argues that the Evin attack lacked a legitimate military objective and violated the fundamental requirement of Article 48 to distinguish between civilian and military targets.
 Israel’s claim of “symbolic” intent falls short of IHL standards and highlights the absence of lawful military necessity.
 While detention facilities may, in some contexts, be misused as human shields, no such justification existed in this case.
 The strike appears politically and psychologically motivated, potentially amounting to acts of terror against civilians.
-In accordance with Article 8 of the Rome Statute and relevant IHL instruments, the attack constitutes a war crime due to its breach of the principles of proportionality and distinction.
+In accordance with Article 8 of the Rome Statute and relevant IHL instruments, the attack constitutes a war crime due to breaching the principles of proportionality and distinction.
 Rigorous legal analysis and comprehensive documentation are essential to advancing individual criminal responsibility, including through mechanisms such as universal jurisdiction.

 کلیدواژهها